-SUMMER SUNDAY CONCERTS
+SUMMER SUNDAY CONCERT SERIES

 On Sunday, July 19 @ 7:00 PM, we are honored to welcome back Mac Arnold and Plate Full O’ Blues.
 Mac Arnold’s first band included James Brown on piano.
 Mac moved to Chicago and Muddy Waters hired him on the spot.
 He toured and recorded with the Muddy Waters Band and recorded LPs with Otis Spann and John Lee Hooker.
 Mac moved to Los Angeles and produced Soul Train with his friend Don Cornelius.
 He even played bass on the Sanford & Son television show when he wasn't playing bass for Otis Redding and B.B.
 King.
 He retired from show business to be an organic farmer.
 Mac is back with his own band and now a third CD, building a new foundation in blues, soul and funk.

 Admission for both shows is $15 per person in advance, $20 at the door and seating will be limited.
 The performances starts at 7 PM.
 The doors open at 6 PM.
 A limited menu of pizzas and appetizers will be available from the time the doors open until the show starts with beverages and desserts available throughout the concerts.
 Come by the café at 16 Main Street in Saluda or call 828-749-1179 for reservations.
 We accept Visa, Discover, American Express or Master Card.

 The Purple Onion is pleased to welcome back Sol Driven Train on Sunday, August 9 at 7:00 PM.
 The doors open at 6:00 PM and a limited menu will be available prior to the concert with beverages and desserts served throughout the evening. .
 Admission is $15 in advance and $20 at the door.
 Come by the café at 16 Main Street in Saluda or call 828-749-1179 for reservations.
 We accept Visa, Master Card, American Express or Discover.